 This material was produced by Rhodium Group LLC solely for the recipient.
 No part of the content may be copied, photocopied or duplicated in any form by any means without the prior written consent of Rhodium Group.
 Redistribution, forwarding, translation, or republication of this material in any form by you to anyone else is prohibited.
 Rhodium Group LLC is not an investment advisor.
 Any information contained herein not intended to be relied on as investment advice and this information is not purported to be tailored advice to the individual needs, objectives or financial situation of a recipient of this information.
 This report is intended for informational purposes only and does not constitute a recommendation, or an offer, to buy or sell any securities or related financial instruments.
 The information contained herein accurately reflects the opinion of Rhodium Group at the time the report was released.
-The opinions of Rhodium Group does not receive any compensation from companies that may be mentioned in this report.
+The opinions of Rhodium Group are subject to change at any time without notice and without obligation of notification.
+Rhodium Group does not receive any compensation from companies that may be mentioned in this report.
 No warranty is made as to the accuracy of the information contained herein.